-With respect to its sales of subassemblies, LGE reported that it made these sales through a single sales channel of distribution in the home market (i.e., sales to "Authorized Service Centers" (Channel 1)) and two sales channels of distribution in the United States (i.e., direct sales to unaffiliated U.S. customers (Channel 1), and sales through its U.S. affiliate LG Electronics Alabama Inc. to unaffiliated U.S. customers (Channel 2)).
-LGE reported that it performed the following selling functions for sales through each of these channels of distribution in both the home market and United States: sales forecasting, strategic/economic planning, market research, technical assistance, inventory maintenance, and packing.
-In addition, LGE performed order input/processing, direct sales personnel, warranty service, and freight and delivery selling functions for subassembly sales in the home market, and customs clearance selling function for subassembly sales in the U.S. market.27 We also preliminarily find that LGE performed these selling functions at the same or similar level of intensity within each market.
-Accordingly, we preliminarily determine that there is one LOT in both the home market and United States for sales of subassemblies and that this LOT for sales of subassemblies in each market is equivalent to the LOT for LGE's sales of finished units in each market.
+With respect to its sales of subassemblies, LGE reported that it made these sales through a single sales channel of distribution in the home market (i.e., sales through regional distribution centers to affiliated and unaffiliated customers (Channel 1)) and one channel of distribution in the United States (i.e., sales through its U.S. affiliate LG Electronics Alabama Inc. to unaffiliated U.S. customers (Channel 1)).
+LGE reported that it performed the following selling functions for sales through this channel of distribution in both the home market and United States: sales forecasting, strategic/economic planning, market research, technical assistance, inventory maintenance, and packing.
+In addition, LGE performed order input/processing, direct sales personnel, warranty service, and freight and delivery selling functions for subassembly sales in the home market, and customs clearance selling function for subassembly sales in the United States.
+We also preliminarily find that LGE performed these selling functions at the same or similar level of intensity within each market.
+Accordingly, we preliminarily determine that there is one LOT in both the home market and United States for sales of subassemblies and that this LOT for sales of subassemblies in each market is equivalent to the LOT for LGE's direct sales of finished units in each market.

 Finally, we compared the U.S. LOT to the home market LOTs and found that the selling functions LGE performed for its home market customers of both finished units and subassemblies are more advanced than those performed for its U.S. customers.
 That is, there is a broader range of selling functions performed in the home market (at both home market LOTs) than in the United States, and these functions are performed at a higher level of intensity than in the United States.
 This difference is sufficient to determine that LGE's U.S. LOT is different from its home market LOTs.
 Therefore, based on the totality of the facts and circumstances, we preliminarily determine that sales of finished units and subassemblies to the home market during the POR were made at different LOTs than sales to the United States.
-Additionally, because LGE's home market LOTs are at a more advanced stage of distribution than its U.S. LOT and no LOT adjustment is possible, a CEP offset is warranted.
-Accordingly, we granted a CEP offset pursuant to section 773(a)(7)(B) of the Act.
+Additionally, because